-An AF request may include QoS Monitoring measurements (clause 5.45 of TS 23.501 [2]) and/or measurements of QoS parameters that PCF calculates by itself from QoS monitoring measurements on individual flows.
-The following QoS parameter measurements are derived by PCF:

-- Packet Delay Variation monitoring and reporting, as described in clause 6.1.3.26.

-- Round-trip delay measurements on two service data flows, as described in clause 5.37.4 of TS 23.501 [2].
+An AF may request measurements for one or more of the QoS Monitoring parameters defined in clause 5.45.1 of TS 23.501 [2].

-NOTE 1: The QoS parameter which can be measured are parameters which describe the QoS experienced in the 5GS by the application, i.e. they are not restricted to the 5G QoS Parameters.
+NOTE 1: The QoS Monitoring parameters which can be measured are parameters which describe the QoS experienced in the 5GS by the application, i.e. they are not restricted to the 5G QoS Parameters.

+The measurements for the following QoS Monitoring parameters are derived by PCF:

+- Packet Delay Variation, as described in clause 6.1.3.26.

+- Round-trip packet delay for two service data flows, as described in clause 5.37.4 of TS 23.501 [2].

+The measurement for all other QoS Monitoring parameters defined in clause 5.45.1 of TS 23.501 [2] are provided by the UPF based on triggering QoS monitoring for service data flow(s).

+In addition, the following AF requested QoS requirements may trigger QoS monitoring for service data flow(s):

+Round-trip latency requirement, see clause 5.37.6 of TS 23.501 [2].

-The PCF generates the authorized QoS Monitoring policy for the service data flow based on local policy and AF request, including the QoS Monitoring request if received from the AF (as specified in clause 6.1.3.22 and in TS 23.502 [3]) and AF subscription requests for other QoS parameter measurements as listed above.
+The PCF generates the authorized QoS Monitoring policy for the service data flow based on local policy and AF request, including the QoS Monitoring request if received from the AF (as specified in clause 6.1.3.22 and in TS 23.502 [3]) and AF subscription requests for other QoS Monitoring parameter measurements as listed above.

 The QoS Monitoring policy includes the following:

-- QoS parameters to be measured as defined in clause 5.45 of TS 23.501 [2];
+- QoS Monitoring parameters as defined in clause 5.45 of TS 23.501 [2];

 - Reporting frequency (event triggered, periodic):